rgbprocessing/HDR-Video-to-GIF/README.md

-# HDR Video to GIF: BT.2020 Tone-Mapped Conversion
+# HDR Video to GIF

 This project explores how to convert an HDR-tagged BT.2020 video into a visually similar GIF.